Back to blog

 Starting Small to Avoid the "Fermentation Fallout"

-If you are new to the world of fermented foods, do not start with two servings a day.
-Your gut microbiome is a delicate ecosystem, and introducing a massive influx of new bacteria all at once can be a shock to the system.
-This often results in what we call "the fermentation fallout"—temporary gas and bloating as your resident bacteria adjust to the newcomers.
+If you are new to fermented foods, do not start with two servings a day.
+Introducing a massive influx of new bacteria all at once can cause "fermentation fallout"—temporary gas and bloating as your microbiome adjusts.

-• Week 4 and beyond: Work your way up to that half-cup serving once or twice a day.
+Step 4: The Daily Sweet Spot By week four and beyond, work your way up to a half-cup serving once or twice a day.

-For those moments when you might have overdone it on the spicy cabbage or a heavy meal, having No Bloat Capsules on hand can be a lifesaver.
-They are designed to provide fast relief from occasional bloating and gas, helping to flatten the appearance of the stomach when your clothes start feeling a little too snug.
+For moments when you might have overdone it, having No Bloat Capsules on hand can provide fast relief from occasional bloating and gas.

 Why Serving Size Matters: The Balance of Sodium and Fiber